DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards.rst

 .. warning::

-    Please be aware that the Espressif AT firmware currently being shipped with these devices **may not work** with |EX-CS| out of the box.
+    Please be aware that the Espressif AT firmware currently being shipped with these devices **will probably NOT work** with |EX-CS| out of the box.

-    This can be corrected but is probably beyond Conductor level and requires additional hardware.
+    This can be corrected, but is probably beyond Conductor level and requires additional hardware.

     See :doc:`/support/wifi-at-version` for details on how to check the version and how to correct it if needed.